 “As I hope to be, Mrs Valentine.”

 She pulled the cup from the thermos top.
 “Mae.
 Call me Mae.
-Yes, I was a butler, but, like your surly Scot, I retired.”
+Yes, I was a butler.
+Like your surly Scot, I retired.”

 “He was nearly eighty.
 You’re too young to have retired.”
 Kitt watched Mae unscrew the lid of the old blue-green metal flask and pour steaming back brew into the china cup.
 The aroma of coffee drifted up when she handed him the Minton.
 It had been too long since he’d had anything resembling a decent cup of coffee, and it might have been euphoric recall, but the smell of this coffee was something almost holy and he breathed in the perfume.

 “I’m young enough to enjoy my retirement from service, and old enough to know it was time to retire before I was surly and almost-eighty, and you are gazing at that cup like a man dying of thirst.”

 “It’s not instant, if that’s what worries you.
 May I sit?” she gestured to the chair where the towel had been.

 “My manners have deserted me entirely.
 Please, make yourself comfortable amid the university student squalor.”